gang-chen/samoyed/README.md

 helps programmers browse, understand, write and refactor code, find syntax errors and semantic defects in code and fix them.

-Samoyed can be extended by adding plug-ins.
+Samoyed is extensible with plug-ins.

 Samoyed supports GNU/Linux and Windows.